jmh3434/java-precourse/Precourse Java.md

-Now we have he following sorted:
+Now we have the following sorted:

 `[2,1]` `[3]` `[6,5]` `[8,7,9,15]`